Chapter 12 Slope Charts, Point plots, Bland-Altman, Forests, Rainclouds, Histograms (Part 2)

 ggplot(data = df, mapping = aes(x = Group, y = Value, fill = Group)) +

-You can also change the label of the x-axis tick using scale_x_discrete() rather than scale_x_continuous() from the original smplot.
+You can also change the label of the x-axis tick using scale_x_discrete() (not scale_x_continuous()) because the x-axis is categorical.

 ggplot(data = df, mapping = aes(x = Group, y = Value, fill = Group)) +